galminyana/galminyana.github.io/Assignment02.md

 ---
 ### Introduction
 ---
-Requirements for this assignment are to create a Shell_bind_tcp shellcode that:
+Requirements for this assignment, are to create a Shell_Bind_TCP shellcode that:

 - Conects back to a IP and PORT
 - Requires a password